kgxsz/devops-101/part-four/README.md

 ## Build your infrastructure
 We'll be going down a similar route as the last workshop.
-We'll use Cloudformation to create a stack of resources, and then Ansible to configure a Go server and Go agent on two separate EC2 instances.
+We'll use CloudFormation to create a stack of resources, and then Ansible to configure a Go server and Go agent on two separate EC2 instances.
 The following commands will require some time and patience, so execute them and read on while they complete.

 Let's get to it: